Looking for more in Reading and Stories?

 Sensory Stories Fund grant

-Development of tactile book
+Gifting of tactile books

 To help children on their reading journey, Scottish Book Trust was delighted to gift Getting Ready to every child aged 5-12 in a special school or special needs setting in Scotland in 2021.